 How does a DC Motor work?

-1) For constructing any DC motor, it is essential to establish a magnetic field.
-The magnetic field is established by using a magnet.
-You can use different types of magnets – it can be a permanent magnet.
-A Permanent Magnet DC motor (or PMDC motor) is a type of DC motor that uses a permanent magnet to create the magnetic field required for the operation of a DC motor.
+- For constructing any DC motor, it is essential to establish a magnetic field, which, in turn, is established by using a magnet.
+You can use different types of magnets, for example, a permanent magnet.
+A Permanent-Magnet DC motor (PMDC motor) is a type of DC motor that uses a permanent magnet to create the magnetic field required to operate a DC motor.

-2) In such two types of DC motor, an armature rotates inside a magnetic field.
-Both of them follow the basic working principle which is based on the fact that whenever a current carrying-conductor is placed inside a magnetic field, there will be mechanical force experienced by that conductor.
+- In such two types of DC motors, an armature rotates inside a magnetic field.
+Both follow the basic working principle, which is based on the fact that whenever a current carrying-conductor is placed inside a magnetic field, mechanical force is experienced by that conductor.

-1) The working principle of the brushless DC permanent magnet motor is still based on the force exerted by the current conductor in the magnetic field, while the working principle of the brushless DC permanent magnet motor is different, which is pulled by the force between the stator magnetic field and the rotor magnetic field.
+- The working principle of the brushless DC permanent magnet motor is based on the force exerted by the current conductor in the magnetic field, whereas the working principle of the brushless DC permanent magnet motor is different, which is pulled by force between the stator magnetic field and the rotor magnetic field.

-2) In the brush PMDC motor, the current is transferred to the coils of the commutator by metallic brushes which rotate along with the rotor.
+- In the brush PMDC motor, the current is transferred to the coils of the commutator by metallic brushes, which rotate along with the rotor.
 However, how does a brushless DC motor controller work?
-BLDC motor doesn’t use carbon brushes or a mechanical commutator (may reduce losses), which may require an electronic controller or microprocessor to coordinate the current.
+BLDC motor does not use carbon brushes or a mechanical commutator (may reduce losses), which might require an electronic controller or microprocessor to coordinate the current.

 DC Motor: with Gear or without Gear

-When is it necessary to choose the DC motor with gears?
-A DC motor without a mechanical gearbox is a viable power source in a wide range of applications where the shaft speed of the motor is not an issue.
-Take the fan in our daily life as an example, in most cases, the faster a fan can spin, the better it is at accomplishing its task (moving air to cool a space or components).
+When is it compulsory to choose the DC motor with gears?
+A DC motor without a mechanical gearbox is a viable power source in a broad range of applications where the motor’s shaft speed is not an issue.
+Take the fan in our daily life as an example; in most cases, the faster a fan can spin, the better it is at accomplishing its task (moving air to cool a space or components).
 Thus, the shaft speed of a DC motor does not cause an issue.
-But in other applications where shaft speed must be controlled, a DC motor alone may not be an ideal choice.
-Applications such as automatic sliding doors, or turntables in microwave ovens will require a mechanical gearbox to reduce the shaft speed of the motor to a value that is easy to manage and easy to control.
+However, in other applications where shaft speed must be controlled, a DC motor alone might not be an ideal choice.
+Applications like automatic sliding doors or turntables in microwave ovens need a mechanical gearbox to decrease the motor’s shaft speed to a value that is easy to manage and easy to control.

 Whether a DC motor should be equipped with or without gears varies from application to application.
-Compared with common DC motors, those with gearboxes not only provide essential benefits when it comes to creating goods but also aid in the maintenance of your systems.
-Using a gearbox to multiply torque, match inertia, and reduce speed facilitates cut systems operations by allowing smaller motors and drives to be utilized.
+Compared with standard DC motors, those with gearboxes not only provide essential benefits when it comes to creating goods but also aid in the systems’ maintenance.
+Using a gearbox to multiply torque, match inertia, and reduce speed facilitates cut systems operations by letting smaller motors and drives be utilized.

-Besides selling standard products, ZHAOWEI provides design, research, and manufacture for customers based on their specific needs as well.
+Besides selling standard products, ZHAOWEI provides design, research, and manufacture for customers based on their specific needs.